 Tracking a Tree’s Death from the Air

 The researchers were able to track the mortality of 1.8 million trees in California from 2009 to 2016 in an area spanning over 40,000 hectares—roughly the size of Denver—using lidar measurements taken from an aircraft.
-Lidar is akin to radar but uses a light pulse instead of a sound pulse to determine the distance of a target.
+Lidar is akin to radar but uses shorter wavelength laser light instead of radio waves to determine the distance of a target.

 From an airplane cruising at 1,000 meters, lidar has a vertical resolution on the order of centimeters, Stovall said.
 “You can see birds in lidar data sets, which is really crazy.”

 With this level of granularity, researchers could identify individual trees and assess mortality across the landscape.
 “There’s no two same trees in the world,” Yang said.

 Being able to track individual trees is important for understanding what biological or environmental factors drive its functioning.
 “This, to my knowledge, is the first study that has taken individual tree mapping and linked it with trends in mortality like this,” Stovall said.

 Using lidar allowed researchers to survey a much larger landscape than previous studies, said McDowell, who was not involved with the study.
 Traditionally, scientists on the ground would survey plots of forest to monitor tree health.
 Although these plot measurements are robust, they miss the entirety of the forest for all the trees in it.

 Case in point: There were only about 17 trees that were taller than 70 meters in the entire data set.
 “Statistically speaking, you would almost never find those trees in that 40,000 hectares,” Stovall said.
 “If you found one of those trees, it would be like you hit the jackpot.”